 Specific EDD measures must be applied when dealing with a client who is a PEP, or who has a beneficial owner who is a PEP.
 Additional information must be obtained on:

-• The PEP, why they have been classed as a PEP and their business interests.
+- The PEP, why they have been classed as a PEP and their business interests.

-• The purpose and intended nature of the business relationship.
+- The purpose and intended nature of the business relationship.

-• Their source of wealth and for transactional matters, their source of funds.
+- Their source of wealth and for transactional matters, their source of funds.

-1. Timing of client due diligence
+- Timing of client due diligence

-Evidence of identity must be obtained when establishing a new client relationship.
-This should be obtained at the point of taking instructions.
-Principals are not permitted to commence work before CDD has been completed, unless authority has been granted by MLRO.
-Requests for such authority should be made via the Legal and Compliance Team.
+- Evidence of identity must be obtained when establishing a new client relationship and should be collected at the point of contracting.
+This information will be requested by the Legal and Compliance Team as part of the paperwork process with the client.
+CFOs are not permitted to commence any work before Customer Due Diligence (CDD) has been completed, unless specific authority has been granted by the MLRO.
+Requirement to exit a client

 Where CDD cannot be applied to any client, the AML Legislation requires that no relationship may be established with that client.